rem2718/disaster-management-backend/README.md

 - The Mosquitto broker should be hosted on a device that is on the same LAN as the other robots.
 - First, you should install Mosquitto, and then copy and paste the configuration file **mosquitto.conf** into your Mosquitto directory.
 - place **acl_file.conf** inside your Mosquitto directory.
-- You need to create two admin users, **admin**, **admin-broker**.
+- You need to create two admin users, **admin-ugv**, **admin-broker**.
-- The password for **admin** should be shared with other devices in order to register or delete users.
+- The password for **admin-ugv** should be shared with other devices in order to register users.
 However, always ensure to save it in the .env file.
 - **admin-broker** is the user that is used in **mqtt_bridge**.
 - Don't forget to save the usernames and passwords in the .env file as the default values might not represent yours.
 - A **.env** file will be provided to you; you have to adjust the values to suit your case.